-First of all, I want any new nurses out there reading this to know that learning how to do this is tough.
-It takes some time to understand how to interpret 5-Lead EKGs, and specifically what you need to know for your unit.
-Naturally, a cardiac acute care nurse will deal with this much more than someone who works inpatient rehab, orthopedics, or on another non-cardiac unit.
+First of all, I want any new nurses or students out there reading this to know: Learning how to do this is tough.
+It takes some time to understand how to interpret 5-Lead ECGs, and there are a lot of considerations.
+This is a complex nursing skill.
+Naturally, acute care cardiac nurses will deal with this much more than someone who works inpatient rehab, orthopedics, or on another non-cardiac unit.
 However, many patients are on some form of cardiac monitoring, so knowing the basics is a crucial step to functioning as a safe and competent nurse.

 ECG vs EKG – what’s the difference